pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 compute files for this data set.
 We will start by taking a quick look at the phenotype data.

+:pushpin: Along with the data files, you should have downloaded an accompanying "readme" file describing the data files in detail.
+Please consult this file if you would like to dig deeper beyond what we have explored in this episode.

 ### A. The phenotype data

-The phenotype data are stored in file [pheno.csv](/data/pheno.csv).
+The phenotype data are stored in file **pheno.csv**.
 This is a standard way of representing a data table in a text file, in which rows correspond to lines of the file, and the separation between columns is demarked using commas.

 Glance at the phenotype data with the following commands: